Approximately 10% of PTAs explore careers as PTs.

 Bridge programs were developed when the PT degree was at the undergraduate or baccalaureate degree (four years) level, which allowed the few bridge programs to use some of the undergraduate PTA courses toward the physical therapist degree.
 University rules prohibit graduate programs, like DPT programs, from accepting undergraduate work toward graduate credits.

 Some PTA and general education course credits may fulfill prerequisites for PT programs.
 However, they must typically be less than seven to 10 years old.
 PTAs who wish to transition to a PT education program may need to complete additional course prerequisites, such as advanced biology, chemistry, physics, psychology, math, and/or electives.
-Most DPT programs require applicants to have a bachelor's degree and take the Graduate Record Examination.
+Most DPT programs require applicants to have a bachelor's degree and some require the Graduate Record Examination.

 PT students who were formerly PTAs report that the knowledge, skills, and experiences obtained while working as a PTA contribute greatly to their learning.
 Although PTAs may easily meet the PT observation hours required by PT programs and have related expertise, it is possible they also will need to complete other volunteer (unpaid) PT observation hours or seek experience in a different clinical setting to be eligible for consideration in the admissions process.